Naviden/Python_Introduction/README.md

 While major parts of codes are self-explanatory, there are ones that need a more detailed explanation.
 These parts are indicated by an owl sign!

+Currently only the _Basic_ part is included in the notebook.
+Soon I'll add the _intemediate_ and _advanced_ sections.